seascape-models/seascape_collaboration/README.md

 ## Google drive (storing data)

-We assume that you have a basic understanding of how google drive works.
-But in short, it is a cloud-based storage that works very similar to a giant USB drive which is backed up online.
+Google drive is a cloud-based storage that works very similar to a giant USB drive which is backed up online.
 The trickiest part of using google drive is making sure that you are set up properly on your personal computer ([read here]( https://support.google.com/drive/answer/7329379#zippy= )).
 After this is done it should work just the same as any other directory (folder structure) with a few extra Google drive options.

 * Suggest you save project here along with data, but **ONLY SHARE THE DATA**.
 * Students and Staff seem to have unlimited Google drive storage until further notice.